 The ‘4Cs’ is a model that I have developed to build a design-centric business.
 This sets out the guiding organisational principles necessary to optimally align product design with the supply chain.

-Cross-functional multidisciplinary teams of design professionals and supply chain professionals working concurrently, jointly contributing to the design process.
+Cross-functional teams consisting of design professionals and supply chain professionals working concurrently and jointly contributing to the design development process.
 These teams can also involve first- and second-tier suppliers, in order to benefit from early supplier involvement.

 Tasked with making sure that this dialogue takes place, and who is responsible for making the final call on its outcomes in terms of design decisions.
 The product champion manages the interface between design and supply chain functions, oversees the concurrent design process, and ensures that there is a match between the product architecture and supply chain design.